VittorioSanchez/AI_Object_Detection/aarch64/bin/GEIcar_Project/README.md

 5. main.py

 In the main file the two previous thread classes are imported.
 First the ROS Topic is created, then 3 threads are declared and runned: the ROS publisher thread and 2 detection threads, one for humans and one for other hurdles.

+## How to manually run the software:

+Execute `python3.6 main.py` in a terminal opened in this folder.